 'One of the most valuable books I've ever read' Adwoa Aboah

-If change is the natural order of things, why do so many people struggle with the milestones of life - from first jobs and first loves to children leaving home and retirement?
+If change is the natural order of things, why do we struggle with the huge milestones in our lives?

 Full of compassionate wisdom ... a rich, wise book

 The case-studies here are presented so well that they often read like good fiction, but by an author who is endlessly patient with her characters ...
 There are all kinds of lessons to be learnt from this wise, kindly book ...
 Julia Samuel has a basic faith in human decency, and her optimism shines through every sentence